Skip to main content

 Summer Plumbing Checklist

 Before summer heat waves arrive, it’s time to go through your plumbing inspection checklist.
 By tackling plumbing tasks during each season, you can make maintaining your plumbing system a little easier.
-Members of our Greenshield Maintenance Plan also receive annual inspections and flushes, making consistent maintenance a little easier.
+Members of our Greenshield Membership Plan also receive annual inspections and flushes, making consistent maintenance a little easier.

 To keep your plumbing system functioning at its best, make sure to carry out the following plumbing preventive maintenance.